bsm/cwl/README.md

 Specifies end time.
 Defaults to the current time.
 See [specifying times](#specifying-times) for more information about time parameter formats.

-### -fullStreamNames
+### -abv N

-By default CWL only displays the first 10 characters of each stream name.
-This parameter tells CWL to display the full stream name.
+Abbreviate stream names to a maximum of N characters.
+Defaults to 10.

 ### Specifying Times